 The Paleo diet encourages the consumption of high-quality, sustainably-raised meat as well as a variety of fruits and vegetables for a wide-ranging, balanced diet.

 As you can see, once you get the hang of it, following the Paleo guidelines is relatively simple.
 (Still confused – check out our guide here).

 If there’s one thing that we hear the most, though, it’s that deciding WHAT to eat is the biggest chore.
-That’s why we created Paleo Meal Plans – so you can spend less time thinking about being healthy and more time actually being healthy.
+That's why we built a meal planner just for you.
+This way you can spend less time thinking about being healthy and more time actually being healthy.

-When you sign up with us, you receive weekly meal plans, recipes, shopping lists, and access to our Paleo Nutritionist who can answer all of your questions.
+When you sign up with us, you receive weekly meal plans, recipes, shopping lists, and access to our in-house nutritionist who can answer all of your questions.
 It doesn’t get easier than that.